What is CBN?

 CBN has demonstrated it may be a powerful sedative.
 The studies to date have also found that the effects are amplified when combined with THC, likely due to the entourage effect.
 A full spectrum CBD product with additional CBN will contain a low and legal amount of THC.

-There is a placebo-controlled study in progress that is assessing CBD effects on sleep when individuals with chronic insomnia disorder take either 30 mg or 300 mg of CBN each night.
+There is a placebo-controlled study in progress that is assessing CBD effects on sleep when individuals with sleep issues take either 30 mg or 300 mg of CBN each night.
 This is an important study because it is a human trial.

 What Is CBN Good For?